What to Expect During IVF Embryo Transfer

 In the beginning stage of IVF treatment, the patient will start taking fertility medications.
 This allows the ovaries to produce multiple eggs, rather than the single egg that will typically be released.
 After approximately eight to ten days, when a sufficient supply of eggs have begun developing, another medication is administered that will cause the final maturation and release of the eggs.

-These cells will be collected through a minimally invasive egg retrieval surgery and evaluated by one of our embryologists.
-The most viable eggs will be taken to the laboratory and prepared for fertilization with the highest quality sperm from the patient's partner or a donor.
-After successful fertilization and subsequent cell division, the healthy embryos will be ready for transfer to the mother's uterus.
+These cells will be collected through a minimally invasive egg retrieval procedure and evaluated by one of our embryologists.
+The eggs will be taken to the laboratory and prepared for fertilization with the highest quality sperm from the patient's partner or a donor.
+After successful fertilization and subsequent cell division, the healthy embryos will be ready for transfer to the mother's uterus or frozen (cryopreserved).

 The embryo transfer procedure can typically be performed in under 20 minutes.
+An ultrasound will be used to guide the surgeon as they deposit the embryo in a catheter that passes through the vagina and cervix into the uterus.
 Anesthesia is generally not required, but patients are encouraged to rest for at least four to six hours following the transfer.
-An ultrasound will be used to guide the surgeon as they deposit the predetermined amount of embryos in a catheter that passes through the vagina and cervix into the uterus.
 Following the transfer procedure, patients will take supplemental progesterone or other medications to increase the chances of a successful pregnancy.